ChrisDeFreitas/guitarjoe/README.md

 ## Music Theory
 The data is taken from Wikipedia and verified against other online sources.
 The Blues Heptatonic scale has different representations by online sources, so it is debatable.

-## Technology
+## Technical Notes
 - The entire application is contained within the single web page; the application does not require an external server.
 The only external link (I am aware of) is to the <a href='https://fonts.google.com/?query=Robert+Leuschke/' target='_new'>Fuggles Google Font</a> used in the header.
 So one could use the ./docs folder on any webserver.
 - The logic of the application resides in <a href='https://github.com/ChrisDeFreitas/guitarjoe/blob/main/src/guitar_lib.js'>guitar_lib.js</a>--the code should be readable by non-techies so  feel free to review/use/suggest changes.
 I created the library's test suite as I initially built the library, so it will not test all functionality, only the complex bits.
 - In terms of security, the application currently does not store or access browser data.
 The futrue plans include saving/restoring application state using <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage'>HTML5 Local Storage</a>--but that is way in the future.
-- The application is a standard <a href='https://create-react-app.dev/'>Create React App</a>, except the ./build folder is renamed to ./docs to work with <a href='https://pages.github.com/'>Github Pages</a>.
+- The application is a standard <a href='https://create-react-app.dev/'>Create React App</a>, except the ./build folder is renamed to ./docs to work with <a href='https://pages.github.com/'>GitHub Pages</a>.
 See <a href='https://create-react-app.dev/docs/advanced-configuration'>BUILD_PATH environment variable</a> for info on that redirection.

 ## Helpful References